LR-97/Pudendal_Vault/Pudendal Protocol.md

 ###### Figure 18

-55. Navigate to the Python folder and open _GuideCreator.py_ and change the subject to the current subject.
+55. Navigate to the Python folder and open  _[[GuideCreator.py]]_ and change the subject to the current subject.
 There are other parameters that you need to change in this code before running it.
 56. You have to decide where to put the guides in the main branch for the perineal, rectal and genital axons.
 The guides are points that the trajectories have to pass through them.
 Technically, you can have only to guide points (seed and targets).
 However, if we want to force trajectories to populate a specific side part of the nerve (e.g. lateral), then having guides is necessary.

-There are several ways of doing this and you can learn more about them by looking at the _FindGuides _function.
+There are several ways of doing this and you can learn more about them by looking at the _[[GuideCreator.py|FindGuides]]_ function.

 Right now, we are assuming that the perineal axons are populated in the middle of the nerve [(Figure 19)](https://docs.google.com/document/d/1dW4wiqABN6PR1X6uNr-PSv6VEQMVTfmk5EJmJhHy1Fg/edit##heading=h.j60j4yg8yb3).
 So, you don’t need to pass any extra argument to _FindGuides _function.